jonnonz1/nz-statute-book/acts/public/1993/receiverships-act-1993.md

   (b) any other person with an interest in any of the property in receivership; or (c) the authorised agent of any of them—
 (4) Within 7 days after preparing a report under section 23 or section 24 in relation to a grantor that is a body corporate, the person who prepared the report must send or deliver a copy of the report to the Registrar.
-(5) Every person who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $10,000.
+(5) Every person who fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $10,000.

 ### 27 Persons entitled to inspect reports
 A person to whom a report must be sent in accordance with section 26 is entitled to inspect the report during normal office hours at the office of the person required to send it.